Qiskit/rustworkx/CONTRIBUTING.md

 will run the visualization tests and preserve the generated image files after the run finishes so you can inspect the output.

-#### retworkx-lib tests
+#### retworkx-core tests

-As retworkx-lib is a standalone rust crate with it's own public interface it needs it's own testing.
+As retworkx-core is a standalone rust crate with it's own public interface it needs it's own testing.
 These tests can be a combination of doc tests (embedded code examples in the docstrings in the rust code) or standalone tests.
 You can refer to the rust book on how to add tests:

 https://doc.rust-lang.org/book/ch11-01-writing-tests.html

-The retworkx-lib tests can be run with:
+The retworkx-core tests can be run with:
 ```
 cargo test
 ```

-from the `retworkx-lib` directory.
+from the `retworkx-core` directory.

 ### Style